 Purple Yam Cake

-Add ube puree in a large bowl and slowly add milk and vanilla and combine until smooth.
+- Add ube puree to a large bowl (or your stand mixer bowl) and slowly add milk and vanilla and combine until smooth.
 Mix in corn syrup, egg yolks and oil.
 Stir in flour mixture and set aside.

 Ube Halaya Buttercream Filling

 - Combine 2 cups of your favorite buttercream with 2 tablespoons of purple yam (ube) puree, condensed milk and food coloring.
 Start with 1 tablespoon condensed milk and add up to 3 tbsp, depending on how much your buttercream can handle without becoming too thin.